Creating a Development Environment#

 source .venv/bin/activate

-pip install meson-python meson ninja pycairo pytest
+python3 -m pip install meson-python meson ninja pycairo pytest pre-commit

 Note